rdentato/try/README.md

    from youre source files.
- - In one (and only one) of your source files define a global variable of type `try_t` and set it to 0 (I suggest using `try_t catch = 0;`) The library needs this definition to keep track of `try` blocks nesting.
+ - In one (and only one) of your source files define a global variable of type `try_t` and set it to 0 (I suggest using `try_t catch = 0;`) The library needs this definition to keep track of `try` blocks nesting it is not supposed to be used or changed by the programmer.

-See the test `test\test1.c` for an example.
+See the tests in the `test` directory for an example.

 ## Reference